sargismnoyan01/Hallucination-score/README.md

 To train custom hallucination scoring models, utilize the datasets provided in the repository and follow the guidelines outlined in the documentation.

+The names of the libraries used in the project are placed in requirements.txt